 The most common form of bonus paid out by online casinos and sports betting sites is called a welcome bonus or a "deposit bonus."
 Welcome bonuses are like little gifts to welcome new customers, and they usually exist as a match bonus, meaning the book will match your deposit at a certain percentage and up to a certain dollar amount.
-As with all sports bonuses that are legal, there are stipulations behind getting these bonuses as there are wagering requirements and other criteria you have to meet before you gain your welcome bonus cash.
+As with all sports bonuses that are legal, there are stipulations involved when getting these bonuses.
+Primarily, there are wagering requirements and other criteria you have to meet before you can withdraw any winnings associated with your welcome bonus.
 But if you plan on placing more than a few bets at your new sportsbook, the welcome bonus can be a great way to pad your bankroll.

 Bovada - Lowest Rollover Of All Sportsbook Welcome Bonuses: 3x Rollover

-Bovada was created by Bodog as a way of legally accessing the North American gambling market after the passing of the 2006 UIGEA bill, restricting American's financial options for depositing and withdrawing funds to and from their gambling accounts.
+Bovada was created by Bodog as a way of legally accessing the North American gambling market after the passing of the 2006 UIGEA bill, restricting American bettors’ financial options for depositing and withdrawing funds to and from their gambling accounts.

 The Bovada welcome bonus is a 50% match bonus worth up to $250.
 To earn your free $250, you'd have to deposit $500 and meet Bovada's wagering requirements.
 The best part about this bonus is that it is one you can actually turn into real cash that goes in your pocket.
-It's manageable rollover requirement is something that most sports bettors can handle, even novices.
+Its manageable rollover requirement of just 5X is something that most sports bettors can handle, even those who are complete novices.

 A reload bonus is sort of like the stepchild of the welcome bonus.
 When a player reloads their sportsbook account with more funds, a reload bonus offers them a special reward.
 Reload bonuses usually mirror welcome bonuses, in that they are match awards with a set limit and certain restrictions.